 But the natural man receiveth not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned (1 Corinthians 2:14 KJV).

 Why can’t the “unspiritual” or unconverted discern spiritual things?
 The unconverted cannot discern “spiritual things” because God, in His wisdom, has purposefully hidden them from them.
 As Christ pointed out, these “things” have been hidden from the wise and prudent and instead revealed to those with a childlike openness:

 At that time Jesus answered and said, I thank thee, O Father, Lord of heaven and earth, because thou hast hid these things from the wise and prudent, and hast revealed them unto babes (Matthew 11:25 NKJV).

-Another reason spiritual matters are imperceptible to the uncoverted is because in the spiritual realm, “we walk by faith, not by sight” (2 Corinthians 5:7 NKJV).
+Another reason spiritual matters are imperceptible to unconverted people is that true Christians “walk by faith, not by sight” (2 Corinthians 5:7 NKJV).
 As a result, those not of faith cannot understand the things of the Spirit of God.

-As a result, only those endowed with the Holy Spirit can understand God’s wisdom.
+Only those endowed with the Holy Spirit can understand the deep things of God.
 The apostle Paul puts it this way:

 Now we have received, not the spirit of the world, but the Spirit who is from God, that we might know the things that have been freely given to us by God (1 Corinthians 2:12 NKJV).